Merlijnv/merlijnv.github.io/dropbox.md

 To set this up you want it to be able to be dropped somewhere easy and fast and connect to it remotely after dropping it.

 To get the dropbox to work I needed that kali to automatically login because if we don't do that the pi won't connect to the internet.
-I have created keys and coppied them to all the needed devices to have a secure connection with key authentication.
+I have created keys and copied them to all the needed devices to have a secure connection with key authentication.

 ### Autossh
-auto ssh needs to be installed this makes a connection with a ssh server and keeps monitoring it for reconnection.
+auto ssh needs to be installed this makes a connection with an ssh server and keeps monitoring it for reconnection.
-I use keys for authentication these keys I coppied before.
+I use keys for authentication these keys I copied before.
 To make autossh work it needs to be running at bootup.
 I used rc-local to run it on bootup by using this code in /etc/systemd/system/rc-local.service